-If you are interested in renting the Magic Dobby loom, which is located at the Velvet Mills Studio in Stonington, be aware that the loom may be used on site at Velvet Mills, where Lola can provide expert guidance on how to use this complex loom.
+Contact me if you are interested in renting the Magic Dobby loom.
+If desired, it may be used on site at the Velvet Mills studio in Stonington, where Lola can provide expert guidance.

-Our facebook page has now over 220 likes!
+Our facebook page has now 249 likes!
 A way for us to share our weavings, ideas, and thoughts online.
 Check it out.
 There is no need to join facebook to access the site.

 Fran C. and Dorrie H. on Ratings: Are you interested in becoming an Apprentice, Journeyman or Master Weaver?
 Here are two important notes about the Guild ratings program:

 - If you intend to submit articles for ratings at the March meeting, please let Fran Curran or Dorrie Hunt know by February 1 so they can arrange for judging in a timely manner.